AaronRohrbacher/went-to-bali-mwahaha/README.md

 E-commerce site.
 Uses `bcrypt` and `materialize`.
 There's a seed file.
 Set up your own admin.
 If you have questions, I'll be in Bali with no email.
 Ask someone else.

 To set up:
+* Clone this repository, and navigate to its directory in your favorite terminal application.
+Requires a Ruby on Rails environment.

+* run `bundle install`

-* `rake db:setup`
+* run `rake db:setup`
-  * Note: if you get an error after running, it's likely a Rake version error.
-Instead, run: `bundle exec rake db:setup`.
-This should fix ya up!

-* Sorry, didn't get around to tests.
-It mostly works.
-There might be a few bugs.
+* run `rails s`

+* Open your favorite web browser, and point to `localhost:3000` to start using the development shopping cart!

-#In this version
+#New in this version

 * Add items to the shopping cart from the front page, without a constant reload.
 See the items update before your eyes!
   * created detail.html partial, and show.js.erb, added "show" method to products_controller.rb.